valkum/slick/README.md

 Tips:
 ----
 - Use the Slick API hook_slick_skins_info() to add your own skins.
-- Use the provided Wrapper class option to have a unique context as needed, useful to build asNavFor aka thumbnail navigation.
+- Use the provided Wrapper class option at Optionset manager to have a unique context as needed, useful to build asNavFor aka thumbnail navigation.
 - If having JS error with jQuery v1.7, you may need to upgrade it to v1.8.

 ## Troubleshooting
 When upgrading from Slick v1.3.6 to later version, try to resave options at:
 - admin/config/media/slick
 - admin/structure/types/manage/CONTENT_TYPE/display
+- admin/structure/views/view/VIEW
 only if trouble to see the new options, or when options don't apply properly.
-This is most likely true specific to the new appendArrows, the old thumbnail options, or new thumbnail navigation options.
-Other existing options don't change.
+This is most likely true specific to the new appendArrows at v1.3.7, the old thumbnail options, or new thumbnail navigation options.
+Other existing options don't change much unless core Slick add new ones.
-Always clear the cache when updating the module.
+Always clear the cache when updating the module to ensure things are picked up.

 More info relevant to each option is available at their form display by hovering over them, and click a dark question mark.

 ## Read more